result 68

 Migraine headaches: People with migraines may have low amounts of magnesium in their blood and tissues.
 Supplements can help reduce migraine frequency.

-RELATED: How Can Magnesium Be Used
+RELATED: Can Magnesium Oxide Cause Headaches

 People with migraines may have low amounts of magnesium in their blood and tissues.
 The frequency of migraines can vary.